 O. temperature- a measure of how hot or cold something is

 P. greenhouse gases- gases like CO2 and methane that trap heat and contribute to global warming

-If you are interested in reading or practicing some more difficult vocabulary related to climate change, see the gapfill exercise on global warming and conservation terminology.
+If you are interested in reading or practicing some more difficult vocabulary related to climate change, see the gapfill exercises in Disaster Assistance Vocabulary Exercises eand conservation terminology (on global warming).